Cheesy potatoes get a whole new look with the addition of Provolone cheese, Portobello mushrooms, and fresh thyme to this potato gratin recipe.

 - salt and pepper

 - Preheat oven to 400 degrees.
-Spray an oval baking dish lightly with cooking spray and set aside.
+Spray a 2 quart oval baking dish lightly with cooking spray and set aside.

 - Peel potatoes and cut into 1/8 inch thin slices and place in a large bowl.